EspañolOn Call 24/7 215-752-5282 Email Me

 Conclusion

 I will use the most effective criminal defense strategies to convince the jurors to acquit you of the charges.
-Jurors are more likely to sympathize with someone who uses physical force to defend themselves from a violent attacker.
+Also, jurors are likelier to sympathize with someone who uses physical force to defend themselves from a violent attacker.

 Self Defense Attorney